The 5 Best Time Management Books to Transform Your Productivity

 "Building a Second Brain" dives deep into the benefits of structured note-taking.

 Notes allow you to manage information overload while capturing your personal insights that allow you to turn ideas into action.
-This practice can not only makes you massively more productive (hint: less time searching and recreating from scratch) but will also unlock your creativity like never before.
+This practice not only makes you massively more productive (hint: less time searching and recreating from scratch) but will also unlock your creativity like never before.

 My Take